 - If any nodes are listed as

-down, you’ll have to manually remove these nodes from the cluster and then re-join them using a
+down, you’ll have to manually remove these nodes from the swarm and then re-join them using a

-docker swarm joinoperation with the cluster’s new join-token.
+docker swarm joinoperation with the swarm’s new join-token.